 Jared Diamond’s latest book, The World Until Yesterday: What Can We Learn from Traditional Societies?, is available from Viking.

 Jared Diamond is a professor of geography at the University of California, Los Angeles.
-The recipient of numerous awards, he has published more than two hundred articles in such prestigious magazines as Discover and Nature.
+The recipient of numerous awards, he has published more than 200 articles in such prestigious magazines as Discover and Nature.